inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-Inox is a **single-binary platform** that will ultimately contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
-Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components:
+Inox is a single-binary platform that will ultimately contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
+Applications are developped using **Inoxlang**, a high-level programming language that deeply integrates with several components:

 - A built-in database that stores data structures (e.g. objects, lists, sets, maps, message threads)